I feel empowered that we made it through the toughest days together.

 How has your life changed since you became a caregiver?
 What sacrifices have you had to make?

 Andrea Dorsey of Omaha, Nebraska is a military caregiver to Joe, her husband of 10 years and Purple Heart recipient.
-Joe was injured in a IED explosion in Iraq in 2004, returning home with Post Traumatic Stress Disorder (PTSD), sleep disorders, and neck and back injuries that have progressively worsened over the years.
+Joe was injured in a improvised explosive device (IED) explosion in Iraq in 2004, returning home with post traumatic stress disorder (PTSD), sleep disorders, and neck and back injuries that have progressively worsened over the years.
 In her caregiving role, Andrea provides constant emotional support and searches for additional resources for Joe as he continues to cope with the everlasting visible and invisible wounds of war.
 She is also a strong advocate for his care, working to find resources for her husband inside and outside of the Department of Veterans Affairs (VA).

 In addition to caring for her husband, Andrea is also a public-school teacher, and has struggled to find balance between her career and caring for Joe, even using her sick days to take care of him, due to the lack of flexible work options available to her.
 A mother of two children, Andrea stays busy with participating in their children's sports and social activities, and volunteering at her church.